kobotoolbox/kobo-docker/README.md

 When enabled, timestamped backups will be placed in backups/kobocat, backups/mongo, backups/postgres and backups/redis respectively.

 #### AWS
-If `AWS` credentials and `AWS S3` bucket name are provided, the backups are created directly on `S3`.
+If `AWS` credentials and `AWS S3` backup bucket name are provided, the backups are created directly on `S3`.

 Backups **on disk** can also be manually triggered when kobo-docker is running by executing the the following commands: